Jaffe-/NESizer2/README.md

 ### Changelog

+**16/01/15**: Fixed some serious issues with the SRAM circuitry.
+The unused battery inputs on the DS1210s are grounded, as described in the data sheet, so memory no longer ceases to read correctly a short while after power on.
+The enable signal of the decoder is now used to deactivate the decoder's outputs before changing the address bits, and turning them on again afterwards.
+This was to fix a bug where an unintended component was intermittently selected while the address bits were changing.

 **11/11/14**: Main board PCB received and assembled.
 Everything worked well, but some noise and leakage between channels was detected.
 The audio path has now been redesigned.

 **02/10/14**: Prototype PCB finished, waiting for them to arrive.